-Because the cost of solar continues to decline, one question we field a lot at EnergySage is whether you should wait to install solar panels.
-And for anyone asking that question in 2019, the answer is as soon as possible: given the looming step-down and expiration of the federal investment tax credit (ITC), solar shoppers who wait until 2020 or later to move forward will be missing out on major tax savings – but just how much?
+One question we field a lot at EnergySage is whether it’s the right time to install solar panels.
+For anyone asking that question in 2020, the answer is often as soon as possible: given the looming step down and expiration of the federal investment tax credit (ITC), solar shoppers who wait until 2021 or later to move forward will be missing out on major tax savings – but just how much?

-In this article, we’ll give an overview of the federal tax credit, the timeline for the ITC step-down, and provide some tips for those looking to take advantage of the 30 percent federal ITC before the end of the year.
+In this article, we’ll give an overview of the federal tax credit, the timeline for the step down, and provide some tips for those looking to take advantage of the 26 percent federal ITC before the end of the year.

 Please note: EnergySage has written on the topic of the ITC in good faith, with the aim of guiding you to make a well-informed decision about going solar.
 However, the US tax code is complicated, and what we have written should not take the place of advice from a qualified tax professional.
 Consult your tax advisor before deciding what is best for you.